lostbearlabs/tiny-tlaplus-examples/implements/README.md

 # Tiny TLA+ Example:  Implements

-This is a trivial example of having one module (`ModuleB`) extend and use definitions from another (`ModuleA`) with parameterization and namespacing.
+This is a trivial example of having one module (`ImplementsB`) extend and use definitions from another (`ImplementsA`) with parameterization and namespacing.

 `ImplementsA` just defines the (local) variable `A`.